Challenged ballots could drag out Sawant recall another week

 A relatively small number of unusual ballots could determine the outcome of the attempt to recall Seattle City Councilmember Kshama Sawant.

-On Thursday, three-term council member Sawant pulled ahead of the ballot measure to recall her over charges related to her activism and use of city funds, after narrowly trailing the first two days of the count.
+On Thursday, three-term Councilmember Sawant pulled ahead in an effort to keep her seat against a ballot measure to recall her on charges related to her activism and use of city funds, after narrowly trailing the first two days of the count.

 Though the anti-recall side — represented by “no” votes — has claimed over 60% of the votes posted since the original count on Tuesday night, she’s just squeaked past the recall with a 232-vote lead.